-A. Operation & Maintenance of Streamflow Sites
+Operation & Maintenance of Streamflow Sites

-The work-plan calls for site operation and maintenance of 17 surface-water gaging stations monitored during the time period from October 1, 2016 through September 30, 2017.
-One gaging station, Las Vegas Wasteway near East Las Vegas, has been temporarily discontinued during channel construction, but is expected to be reinstalled in January 2017.

-The operation & maintenance (O&M) costs include:
+The work-plan calls for site operation and maintenance of 13 surface-water gaging stations and supplemental tasks at an additional gaging station during the time period from October 1, 2018 through September 30, 2019.
+The operation & maintenance (O&M) tasks include:

-- 1. Maintaining the stream-gaging equipment. - 2.
+1. Maintaining the stream-gaging equipment.

 Making scheduled water discharge measurements.
-Sites are generally visited on a 6-week basis, but may require more frequent visits as conditions warrant. - 3.
-Reduction and analysis of stage data. - 4.
-Verification and development of stage/discharge relationships (ratings). - 5.
-Computation of daily streamflow, and data publication costs. - 6.
-Real-time (updated every hour) provisional data from sites will be available on NWISWeb at http://waterdata.usgs.gov/nv/nwis/rt. - 7.
+Sites are generally visited on a 6-week basis, but may require more frequent visits as conditions warrant.

+3. Reduction and analysis of stage data.

+4. Verification and development of stage/discharge relationships (ratings).

+5. Computation of daily streamflow, and data publication costs.

+Real-time (updated every hour) provisional data from sites will be available on NWISWeb at http://waterdata.usgs.gov/nv/nwis/rt.

 All data will be compiled, reviewed, quality-assured, finalized and disseminated throughout the year and annually as water year summaries on NWISWeb.

 Total costs include supplemental tasks for four gaging stations to increase the timeliness and accuracy of the streamflow records.
-For the three gages: (1) Las Vegas Wash at Pabco Rd. nr Henderson, (2) Las Vegas Wash below Lake Las Vegas and (3) Muddy River near Glendale, at least 12 site visits and streamflow measurements will be made and provisional streamflow records will be computed and reported on a monthly interval and finalized in July and January.
-The gaging station Las Vegas Wasteway near East Las Vegas is expected to be re-installed in January 2017.
-When the gage is re-installed, monthly streamflow measurements will be made and provisional streamflow records will be computed and reported on a monthly interval, and finalized in July 2017.
+For the four gages: (1) Las Vegas Wasteway near East Las Vegas, (2) Las Vegas Wash at Pabco Rd. nr Henderson, (3) Las Vegas Wash below Lake Las Vegas and (4) Muddy River near Glendale, at least 12 site visits and streamflow measurements will be made and provisional streamflow records will be computed and reported on a monthly interval and finalized in July and January.